Failure to Diagnose or Erroneous Diagnosis

 - Adverse effects were attributed to age.

-- Importance of your symptoms were dismissed.
+- The importance of your symptoms was dismissed.

 - Complaints were ignored.